LEARNAcademy/syllabus/react/treasure-hunt.md

 #### Overview

-Treasure Hunt is the first project student create at LEARN.
-During Jumpstart treasure hunt is done with HTML, CSS, and JavaScript.
+Treasure Hunt is the first project that students create at LEARN.
+During Jumpstart, treasure hunt is done with HTML, CSS, and JavaScript.
 While this is a perfectly acceptable tech stack, using React can allows for more advanced and dynamic code structures.

 #### Learning Objectives